 - delete button next to each product

-The basket checkout area should put the shopper at ease and allow them to amend their product choices with ease.
-Making them feel frustrated with a complicated process.
+The basket and checkout area should put the shopper at ease and allow them to amend their product choices, add relevant details and make payment without frustration.

 Don’t forget the Call To Action (CTA)

 Once an online shopper has added product(s) to the basket, the process of them committing to complete the purchase has to be straightforward and strong.
 It may sound obvious, but don’t bury the Call To Action at the bottom of the page.
-Simple, clear and attractive ‘Buy’ or ‘Checkout’ buttons are a must.
+A simple, clear and attractive ‘Checkout’ button is a must.

 Baby, come back